imnd/tachyon/README.md

 **Tiny MVC php framework**

-It consists of separated components that can be selectively pluged to the page.
-At the same time, they are all clearified of whitespaces and glued together in one sprite.
-A compressed gzip version is also created to reduce traffic.

 Features:
 - Dependency Injection Container.
 At initial realisation it used setter methods and xml configuration files, now I changed it for using __constructor() methods and json configuration files.
 Also it uses controllers actions variables.
 You can embed dependencies both through class names and through interface names.
 In this case, the correspondence of interfaces must be specified in file app/config/implementations.php.
 - Front Controller with a simple (file system) routing;